Prosecutors: More Charges Possible In Case Of Giuliani Associates Parnas, Fruman

 Clearing their way through that material — which includes electronic devices, phone records, bank records and more — would set the stage for the next steps.

 That could include a superseding indictment that changes or adds charges or defendants.
-It also could be a milestone for Parnas, who has said he wants to try to cooperate with Congress' investigation of the Ukraine affair.
+It also could be a milestone for Parnas, who has said that he wants to try to cooperate with Congress' investigation of the Ukraine affair.

-The U.S. Attorney's Office would need to produce evidence to Parnas, who could then provide it to congressional investigators in response to a subpoena issued in October.
+The U.S. attorney's office would need to produce evidence to Parnas, who could then provide it to congressional investigators in response to a subpoena issued in October.

 It isn't clear when that might fit into the House impeachment process.

-The House Intelligence Committee is expected to release its report about Trump and Ukraine early this week; the House Judiciary Committee has scheduled an open hearing about impeachment for Wednesday.
+The House Intelligence Committee is expected to release its report about President Trump and Ukraine early this week; the House Judiciary Committee has scheduled an open hearing about impeachment for Wednesday.

 The Ukraine affair

-Giuliani and his Ukraine efforts have been front and center in the House impeachment inquiry into President Trump.
+Giuliani and his Ukraine efforts have been front and center in the House impeachment inquiry into Trump.
 Democrats say Trump abused his power in an effort to pressure the Ukrainian government to open investigations into former Vice President Joe Biden and Democrats.

-Witnesses have described Giuliani as major figure in that effort.
+Witnesses have described Giuliani as a major figure in that effort.
 He has refused to cooperate with the Democratic-led House inquiry — but the former New York City mayor is facing scrutiny in connection with the investigation into Parnas and Fruman.

 Investigators have issued subpoenas to a range of companies and individuals who had dealings with the two men.